-Don’t wait until Lent to pray the Way of the Cross.
+Do not wait until Lent to pray the Way of the Cross.
 Come close to Jesus daily by spending a few short moments with him in a manner like the sample below.
 Ask him to teach you what to think about him, what to learn from him, how you can be like him, in what way you are already following in his footsteps, how you have used his good example to deal with conflicts in your family, in the work-place, with acquaintances, and with those who treat you as an enemy.
 Share with him your joys, your sorrows, your concerns of the day.
 Thank him.

 It is true that this Way of the Cross version does not carry with it any plenary indulgence from the Church.
 If you want, you can pray a version to which an indulgence is attached.
 How often you do that each year is up to you to count.

 Every Catholic church has the fourteen Stations of the Cross displayed prominently on the walls.
 Why is this?

 Jesus, at the time when you were condemned and sentenced to death, no Gospel had been compiled and no theological treatises had been written to expound on what you were doing.
 You faced your sacrifice silently, offering no explanation to anyone.
-Never once did you fight back, or look for sympathy.
+Never once did you look for sympathy.
 You knew what you had to do, and did it for the eternal benefit of all.